Being Thrown into the Playing Field

 How Do I Start Advertising Locally?

-There are several ways for you to make the most out of advertising locally online, but first, let us define a couple of terms that were mentioned earlier:
+There are several ways for you to make the most out of advertising locally online.
+But first, let us define a couple of terms mentioned earlier:

-Local business listings – this is your online business profile, which contains all your important business details such as your business name, address, phone number, etc. This information is submitted and posted on a variety of free local business listing websites for local SEO promotion.
+Local business listings – This is your online business profile.
+This contains all your important business details such as your business name, address, phone number, etc. This information is submitted and posted on a variety of free local business listing websites for local SEO promotion.

 Now that we have those two terms defined, here are the first few steps you have to take in getting started with advertising online: